 Below are some of the most common animals used in animal-assisted therapy.

-For many patients, dogs are the ideal animal for animal-assisted therapy.
+For many patients, dogs are the ideal animals for animal-assisted therapy.
 Most people are familiar and comfortable with dogs, and they tend to be outgoing, happy, and excited to be around new people.

 One can use nearly any dog breed for therapy, but that is not to say that all dogs are well-suited.
 Therapists evaluate dogs based on their temperament, age, personality, and other key factors.
 After that, they are trained to react in specific ways depending on the situation.